bruhe002/cpp_practice/Miscellaneous Features/misc_notes.md

     - C uses malloc and free
     - C uses raw pointers for resource management
         - no destructors, no RAII, no smart pointers

+- converting sequential containers to arrays
+    - string and vector have a `data()` member function
+    - returns a pointer to the container's internal memory buffer
+        - can be used as a built-in array